mhammond/application-services/docs/adr/0008-sync-payload-evolution.md

 * We must not break "recent" Firefox installations, nor cause what the user might perceive as data-loss, when a "new" Firefox installation syncs, and vice-versa.
 * Some degree of breakage for "old" Firefox installations when "new" or "recent" firefoxes sync might be considered acceptable if absolutely necessary.
+However, breakage of "new" or "recent" Firefoxes when an "old" version syncs is *not* acceptable.
-* However, breakage of "new" or "recent" Firefoxes should "old" versions sync is *not* acceptable.
+* We do not want to set an up-front policy about locking out "old" versions just because they might have a problem in the future.
-* Because such evolution should be rare, we do not want to set an up-front policy about locking out "old" versions just because they might have a problem in the future.
-That is, we want to avoid a policy that dictates versions more than (say) 2 years old will break when syncing "just in case"
+  That is, we want to avoid a policy that dictates versions more than (say) 2 years old will break when syncing "just in case".
 * Any solution to this must be achievable in a relatively short timeframe as we know of product asks coming down the line which require this capability.

 ## Considered Options

 * A backwards compatible schema policy, consisting of (a) having engines "round trip" data they do not know about and (b) never changing the semantics of existing data.
 * A policy which prevents "recent" clients from syncing, or editing data, or other restrictions.
 * A formal schema-driven process.